jonvaudio/simd_granodi/README.md

 - The C++ classes are (mostly) immutable, apart from the `+=`, `-=`, `*=`, `/=`, `&=`, `|=`, `^=` operators.
 Most non-static methods are marked `const` and return a new value.
 - Templated methods and type traits make it easy to write C++ SIMD code that works on several different types.
 - The C implementation mostly uses macros (where arguments are evaluated no more than once), for faster debug builds.
 C code using the library should take almost the same amount of time to compile as if you had used the intrinsics directly.
-- The included generic, non-vector implementation allows for compilation on any target.
+- The included emulated implementation, using built-in scalar types and standard library functions, allows for compilation on any target.
 (This implementation can be forced by defining `SIMD_GRANODI_FORCE_GENERIC`).
 It also serves as documentation for those not familiar with SIMD intrinsics.
 - Avoids undefined behaviour.
 - Tested on GCC, Clang, and MSVC++.
 - `simd_granodi.h` is the only file you need.